 Using a third-party app multiplies the protection for your photos.
 You can never have too many backups of something as irreplaceable as your photos, as backup systems can fail at any time.
 You never want to be in a position where there are no further options for recovering lost pictures.
 Always have both a hard drive backup and an online backup — or more than one.

 If you have a Google account and Gmail, backup is free up to a total of 15GB.
 For iPhone, using iCloud is always an option, as is using Apple’s Airdrop to download photos to your computer.
 You can also store photos in Dropbox, though the capacity for free storage is limited, as it is in iCloud.

-You can clear some space on your device, while still having access to your content while you’re out and about, you can do so with iCloud Photos.
+If you need to make some room on your device, while still having access to your content while you’re out and about, you can do so with iCloud Photos.
 If you choose to enable the Optimize Storage feature.
-From there, iCloud will take over and automatically save any high-resolution images to the cloud, and you will still be able to access photos and videos with a smaller file size from your device.
+From there, iCloud will take over and automatically save any high-resolution images to the cloud, while simultaneously giving you access to photos and videos with a smaller file size from your device.
 With the Optimize Storage feature enabled, smaller, space-saving photos and videos can stay on your device while all original, full-resolution photos get stored in iCloud.

 - Toggle on iCloud Photos.

 - Select Optimize iPhone Storage to create storage space on your device.

 AirDrop, featured in macOS and iOS, is a fantastic and direct tool for sharing and sending photos from your iPhone straight to your hard drive.
 If your iPhone has Wi-Fi or Bluetooth capabilities, you can use AirDrop.
 In order to share photos, ensure that your hotspot is turned off (in case you were using it).
 Then, go to the Photos app, tap Share, and swipe left or right to pick out your preferred photos.
 From there, select the AirDrop user or the Apple device that you’d like to direct your photos to.
 It’s free to store on your hard drive or a connected drive.